casperwilkes/photo_gallery_new/README.md

 more advanced PHP using [Lynda.com](http://www.lynda.com) tutorials.

 This project is a revisit to the first.
-I wanted a deeper understanding of the Fuelphp framework so I used photo_gallery as a starting point.
-The front end looks exactly the same, while the back end has been completely made over.
+I wanted a deeper understanding of the Fuelphp framework so I used photo_gallery as a starting point. ~~The front end looks exactly the same, while the back end has been completely made over.~~ I have modernized the front end and given it a new look and feel using bootstrap.
+The way the application functions has not changed, but it has an overall updated user experience.
 I will, more than likely, revisit this application and provide follow ups to it in the near future.
 I have already started to branch out and try new ideas.